We at Arco Designs say YES.

 So how do you make a large home sustainable I hear you ask ?

-Firstly you need to rationalise the size of course, we ask our clients, do they really need that media room ?
+Firstly you need to rationalise the size of the home - we ask our clients, do they really need that media room ?
 Or could that room be a multi purpose room ?
 Does every bedroom need to be huge ?
 Do they really need to be ensuited ?
 Perhaps they could have a share bathroom between 2 bedrooms.

 If the answer is yes they do need those large rooms, then the best option is to make sure those rooms are well designed.